-During public comment, the Committee received feedback that CHD candidates face unique challenges and warrant a higher status due to limited mechanical and inotropic therapies.
+During public comment in response to the proposed changes to the adult heart allocation system, the Committee received feedback that ACHD candidates face unique challenges and warrant a higher status due to limited eligibility for mechanical and inotropic therapies.
 The Committee took these concerns seriously.
-Ultimately, after considering whether to alter policy, the Committee re-committed to the adult heart allocation system policy changes' primary goal of reducing waiting list mortality rates.
-Therefore, they made a conscientious decision to keep candidates stratified in the same statuses originally proposed, as supported by evidence and the thoracic simulated allocation model (TSAM) (Figure 1).
-It important to note that status 4 is not limited to CHD candidates.
+Ultimately, after considering whether to alter policy, the Committee re-committed to the adult heart allocation proposal's primary goal of reducing waiting list mortality rates.
+Therefore, it made a conscientious decision to keep candidates stratified in the same statuses originally proposed, as supported by evidence and the thoracic simulated allocation model (TSAM) (Figure 1).
+It important to note that status 4 is not limited to ACHD candidates.
 Specific CHD diagnoses were not stratified in the TSAM cohort analyzed but are included in status 4.
-The TSAM results showed waitlist mortality rates were similar under current rules and under allocation by statuses.6
+The TSAM results showed waitlist mortality rates were similar under current rules and under allocation by statuses.